Remote Hiring Guide: How to Find and Recruit the Best Remote Workers

 Remote.co is a job board for companies and candidates.
 The company also has a blog that aims to ‘provide expert insight, best practices, and valuable support for organizations exploring or already embracing a remote team as a significant portion of their workforce.’

 Upwork is a platform for hiring experienced freelancers (for contractor work).
 Upwork’s search functionality uses data science to highlight the best freelancers and agencies based on their skills, helping customers find talent that’s a good match.
 Upwork’s team is also distributed across several locations and it relies on contractors and remote workers.

 YouTeam is a platform for hiring remote engineers.
-The company vets each engineer in their talent pool and also helps the companies with all contracts and invoicing.
+The company vets each job seeker in their talent pool and also helps the companies with all contracts and invoicing.
 You can also get in touch with a dedicated manager from YouTeam, so he or she can facilitate communication between two parties.